Circumcentric directions of cones

 Having labelled the front actors of this paper allows us to have an overview of our main contributions.
-If $S$ is given by minus the normalized active gradients of $g$ at a point $\bar x\in \Omega$ and letting $d$ play the role of the circumecenter $\circum(S)$, what occurs is that $\bar x+td\in \Omega$, for all $t>0$ sufficiently small, as desired.
+If $S$ is given by minus the normalized active gradients of $g$ at a point $\bar x\in \Omega$ and letting $d$ play the role of the circumcenter $\circum(S)$, what occurs is that $\bar x+td\in \Omega$, for all $t>0$ sufficiently small, as desired.
 If a cone $K$ is generated by the finite set $S$, we will see that $d\in K^{\circ}$.
 More than that, and perhaps surprisingly, $d+v$ is still in $K^{\circ}$ for all $v\in\RR^n$ satisfying $\norm{v}\leq \norm{d}^2$, where $\norm{\cdot}$ denotes the Euclidean norm.
+The notation $\scal{\cdot}{\cdot}$ is for the scalar product, which induces the Euclidean norm.
 These results are formalized in the next section. \Cref{sec:concluding} discusses our contributions by means of examples and propositions connecting pointed cones with nonzero circumcenters.
 To conclude our note, at the end of \Cref{sec:concluding}, we propose some ideas for future work.